 Just because a pot or pan looks gross doesn’t necessarily mean it’s time to toss it—sometimes a good cleaning is all it takes (just refer to your product’s use and care for instructions).
+For example, cast iron may show rust if left in water too long, but all it takes is reseasoning to restore it to active duty.
+However, there are other scenarios were old pots and pans can be unsafe to use or not performing the way they should.
 Here are three signs your cookware might be ready for a replacement:

 - The coating on your nonstick pans is peeling or chipping off.
 The occasional scratch isn’t a problem, but if the scratch is so deep that you see metal, or if bits of nonstick coating end up in your food, it’s time to go shopping.
 And as an FYI, nonstick cookware doesn’t have to have an expiration date.
 The latest technologies for the best nonstick cookware make it metal-utensil and dishwasher safe.
 Plus, high-quality nonstick cookware should be strong, but not toxic, and it should last a lifetime.

 - Your pots and pans are warped.
 This goes for any kind of cookware or bakeware.
 If your stainless or nonstick pots and pans are no longer sitting flat on the cooking surface—otherwise known as “out of round”—it can lead to hot spots and inconsistent results.